AlchemyCMS/alchemy-guides/guides/pages.md

 Be sure to not cache page templates that have elements with forms on it, like contact or comment forms.
 Rails' csrf protection token is placed inside the `<form`> tag and caching it will break form submissions.
 :::

-## Translate page layout names
+## Translate page type names

-Page layout names are passed through the `I18n` library.
+Page type names are passed through the `I18n` library.
 You can translate them in your Alchemy locale files.

 ### Example